microsoft/unityplugins/README.md

 * Visual Studio 2015 is REQUIRED to build these plugins
 * Plugins only work on Windows 10 at the moment
 * Make sure that the $unity_exe variable is set to the correct path for Unity in the buildall.ps1 script
-* Run the following in your powershell to allow build script.
-Answer 'Y' to the question on allowing unsigned scripts to run.
-		'Set-ExecutionPolicy -Scope CurrentUser unrestricted'

 * Install Windows Azure SDK for Visual Studio 2015 from http://azure.microsoft.com/en-us/downloads/
 * Install the latest Microsoft Advertising SDK from http://adsinapps.microsoft.com/en-us/
 * Make sure you install the latest version of nuget  from http://blog.nuget.org/20150902/nuget-3.2RC.html (3.2+) and set its path in the $nuget_exe variable in the buildall.ps1 script
  * run buildall.ps1 script in the root folder.
 This will build all the plugins in the various flavors Debug/Release/architecture and place the binaries in the "Binaries" folder in the root of the project.
 It will additionally also copy the newly built DLLs to the Samples and run Unity to export the packages into the UnityPackages folder in the project root.
  * You DO NOT need to use the Cortana package.
 All Cortana functionality is present in the Core plugin and that is sufficient.
 Use the Cortana unity package as a learning sample.
  * The script is set to stop on any failure.
 The last failure you see is the one that broke the build.
+ * Finally, run "Windows Powershell"
+ * Run the following in your powershell to allow build script.
+Answer 'Y' to the question on allowing unsigned scripts to run.
+		'Set-ExecutionPolicy -Scope CurrentUser unrestricted'
+* run ".\buildall.ps1" - this will build everything.